mdapas/Asthma_PRS_PheWAS_UKB/README.md

-This repository contains the scripts used in Dapas M, Lee YL, Wentworth-Sheilds W, Im HK, Ober C, Schoettler N. (2022) Revealing polygenic pleiotropy using genetic risk scores for asthma.
+This repository contains the scripts used in Dapas M, Lee YL, Wentworth-Sheilds W, Im HK, Ober C, Schoettler N. (2023) Revealing polygenic pleiotropy using genetic risk scores for asthma.

 # Summary GWAS data
-We used summary statistics from the Trans-National Asthma Genetic Consortium (TAGC) meta-analysis of asthma (23,948 cases, 118,538 controls) as our basis for our polygenic risk model (doi: 10.1038/s41588-017-0014-7).
-The summary statistics of the meta-analysis are available through the GWAS Catalog entry for the TAGC study on the European Bioinformatics Institute web site (https://www.ebi.ac.uk/gwas/downloads/summary-statistics).
+The polygenic risk models used in this study were derived from summary statistics from the Trans-National Asthma Genetic Consortium (TAGC) meta-analysis of asthma (23,948 cases, 118,538 controls; doi: 10.1038/s41588-017-0014-7) and from the Global Biobank Meta-analysis Initative (GBMI) meta-analysis of asthma (197,342 cases, 1,903,937 controls; doi: 10.1016/j.xgen.2022.100241).
+The summary statistics of the TAGC meta-analysis are available through the GWAS Catalog entry for the TAGC study on the European Bioinformatics Institute [website](https://www.ebi.ac.uk/gwas/downloads/summary-statistics).
 Summary statistics from TAGC were published for the entire multi-ancestry (ME) sample (23,948 cases, 118,538 controls) and for the European-ancestry (EUR) subset (19,954 cases, 107,715 controls).

 # Polygenic risk score (PRS) modeling
-PRS models were generated using PRS-CS (https://github.com/getian107/PRScs).
-We tested two different provided linkage disequilibrium (LD) reference panels, one generated from 1000 Genomes data and the other from the UK Biobank (UKB), both in samples of European ancestry.
-We generated four total PRS models, utilizing either the 1KG or UKB LD reference panels with each of the EUR and ME summary statistics reported from TAGC.
+For TAGC, we derived polygenic risk models from the GWAS summary statistics.
+For GBMI, we adopted the model published by Wang and colleagues from the GBMI leave-UKB-out multi-ancestry GWAS deposited on the PGS Catalog ([PGS001787](https://www.pgscatalog.org/score/PGS001787/)).
+PRS models were generated using [PRS-CS](https://github.com/getian107/PRScs).
+We generated separate PRS models for each of the EUR and ME summary statistics reported from TAGC.
 Here is an example run of PRS-CS for the ME cohort using the UKB LD reference panel:

 ```bash
 PRScs.py \